inbravo/travel/june-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_6860.JPG)

 *	A curious kid is attracted towards my motorcycle.
-Kids family, gets involved in interaction with us
+Kids family, gets involved in our interaction
-*	Before saying good bye to us, this family suggested us to visit a nearby Hindu temple named [Kheer Bhawani](https://en.wikipedia.org/wiki/Kheer_Bhawani)
+*	Before saying good bye, this family suggested to visit a nearby Hindu temple named [Kheer Bhawani](https://en.wikipedia.org/wiki/Kheer_Bhawani)
 *	I am not able to find any mechanic here, owing to Ramadan days, all mechanics are retired early for the day
 *	After deciding to find a mechanic tomorrow early, started riding for another 20 kilometers towards Ganderbal
 *	Entire Srinagar is busy, lots of life around mosques and roads crossings.
 I am getting good feelings